consoledotdev/home/content/tools/browser-testing.md

 customized test environment but live streaming of logs and videos of tests is possible.

-AWS device Farm supports a total of [2 integrations](https://docs.aws.amazon.com/devicefarm/latest/developerguide/aws-device-farm-tools-plugins.html)
+AWS Device Farm supports a total of [2 integrations](https://docs.aws.amazon.com/devicefarm/latest/developerguide/aws-device-farm-tools-plugins.html)
 - Jenkins CI and Gradle build system in Android Studio.
 This is a major limitation - even the omnipresent ticketing system [Jira is not